Three-Branches/AAkron-Personalized-Products-Shopify/README.md

       ![Texto alternativo](/screenshots/cart_image_js_liquid.png)

-3. Finally, locate your "product.liquid" and "cart.liquid" sections:
+3. Finally, locate your "product.liquid" and "cart.liquid" files (This names may vary according to your own development team):

+    *product.liquid should be the section where you show the detail of your product.
+    *cart.liquid should be the section of your shopping cart.

     - In "product.liquid," find the section where you want to add the 'Start Design' button.
 Copy the content of your "product.liquid" file and paste it into the desired section on your page, referencing the newly added assets, "app.css" and "app.js."